TwilightSLAM/Twilight_SuperPoint_SLAM/README.md

 Secondary Objectve: To provide tools for streamlining evaluation of multiple datasets.

 Experiment Overview: We initially test against against the KITTI benchmark to confirm pipeline success.
-Then, we test against ETH3D and Tartan Air benchmark data sequences which were qualitatively found to have more underexposed images on average or in general througout the entire sequence.
+Then, we test against ETH3D benchmark data sequences which were qualitatively found to have more underexposed images on average or in general througout the entire sequence.
 Twilight dataset sequences that were too underexposed to initiate SuperPoint-SLAM wihout image enhancment modules were not considered.

 # 1. OS and Hardware Prerequisites
 We tested this project in **Ubuntu 18.04**.
 Additionally, the original repository reports testing for **Ubuntu 12.04**, **14.04**, and **16.04**.
 Using a HP-360x-Spectre with 4 cores, Intel Core i7, and no GPU.
 Thus we  we achieved SuperPoint-SLAM at 5 seconds per frame.